By typical standards for tourists, my quick jaunt from Saigon to go backpacking in Hanoi was a bust.

 But this wasn’t one of the places that cater to tourists.
 Three men sat inside — the only old men I saw in Hanoi — grim expressions only growing dimmer when I stuck my foreign face inside.
 In fact, they were blatantly hateful.
 It was obvious they were too weary to deal with my curiosity, let alone any type of interaction.

-Too bad.
-I remember travel friends telling me about snake-blood shots.
+I took the cue, but too bad.
+I remember travel friends telling me about their snake-blood shots.
 I also remember watching Anthony Bourdain swallow the beating heart cut out of a still-living snake.
-Unfortunately, this place hadn’t seen a fresh snake in a long time.
+Unfortunately (or fortunately for the snakes), this place hadn’t seen a fresh serpent in a long time.
 The snakes in the jars had probably been brewing since the war with the French.
 I bowed out.

 It’s rarely a good idea to piss off men who deal with snake parts for a living.